Major Pros And Cons of The 5G Technology

 What does 5G have in store?

 The 5th Generation Mobile Network is the upcoming cellular network technology revolution expected to expand across the world in a 5-year period from 2020.
 5G will enable an increased bit rate with a peak data rate of 20 Gbps which will significantly speed up content delivery to mobile devices.
 The iOT devices with 5G will create revolution.
-It is high time to hire ioT application development companies for your businesses.
+It is high time to hire ioT application development companies and mobile app developers for your businesses.

 Therefore, bandwidth-intensive applications such as augmented reality, virtual reality, and media services will benefit the most from 5G technology.
 It will also help developers deploy applications on high speed and lower latency network.
 Some of the features of 5G technology are: